Roads Less Traveled Elf Owl

 devastation was extreme: ninety percent of the island's homes were damaged by the storm.

-of a sailing charter I did in 1992.
-After sashaying through the glittering
+destination of a sailing charter I did in 1992.
+After sashaying through the

-islands that start with St. Lucia,100 miles further up the chain, I fell in love
+glittering islands that start with St. Lucia,100 miles further up the chain, I

-with the people and sights of Grenada, also known as the Spice Island.
+fell in love with the people and sights of Grenada, also known as the

-This was one of those technicolor times in my life that remains near and
+Spice Island.
+This was one of those technicolor times in my life that

 Leaving Phoenix, we watched the